triandicAnt/NodeJS_POCs/googleplaces/README.md

 * Using Google places web service(https://developers.google.com/places/web-service/) we can get details about the query string in JSON format.
 The request url is the following: </br>
 https://maps.googleapis.com/maps/api/place/textsearch/json?query=restaurants+in+Sydney&key=YOUR_API_KEY</br>
-We can pass our value in query string and API KEY to get the response in either JSON or XML format.
+We can pass our value in query string and API KEY to get the response in either JSON or XML format.</br>
 Include the required modules:
 ```javascript
 // includes API_KEY and FORMAT